Easy Coconut-Jaggery Steamed Dumplings (Sihi Kadubu) Recipe

 - Serve 2-3 of these sweet dumplings, pouring a spoon of hot ghee on top.
 Eating them is just delightful.
 Enjoy!

-- You can also make them on banana leaf as shown below.
+- You can also make them with a banana leaf, as shown below.